Want to photograph fireworks on July 4? Here are my sparkling secrets...

 How do I focus on fireworks?

 I always switch to manual mode when photographing fireworks.
-Unless you have a very bright, illuminated foreground subject that you choose to focus on, autofocus won’t be able to focus in the dark.
+Unless you have a very bright, illuminated foreground subject, autofocus will simply hunt and fail to lock focus.
 The fireworks are also likely to be so sudden and chaotic, AF won’t be able to keep up.

 By switching to manual mode you can choose to set the focus ring to infinity – indicated by the '∞' symbol on your lens.
 If your lens doesn’t have this symbol, simply focus on an object that’s far away or roughly in line with where you expect the fireworks to be.
-If all else fails, simply focus one-third of the way into the frame.
+If you’re using a wide-angle lens to capture plenty of foreground interest, you can focus a third of the way into the frame or use the double-distance focusing method.

 Why you need a tripod and a camera remote…